Herniated Disc Injury Claims in Ada, OK

 Direct Nerve Compression

-Material pushing toward the spinal cord and nerves presses on neurological structures.
+Material pushing toward the spinal cord and nerves can compress the spinal cord or nerve roots.

 Inflammatory Response